nikhilajjarapu-zz/random-debate-case-retriever/README.md

         sudo pip install beautifulsoup4

-To run the program (on a Mac) type:
+To run the program (on a Mac) type into Terminal:

         python3 debate.py